 The dividend-adjusted measure of leverage, or financial leverage as we think it should be viewed in the eyes of the dividend-growth and income-oriented investor, is as follows:

 Valuentum rolled out this new dividend-adjusted leverage ratio in the fourth-quarter Data Screener, released October 1, 2018.
-We think this ratio used in conjunction with the Dividend Cushion ratio will provide even more insight into the dividend-paying financial health of the entity.
+We think this ratio--used in conjunction with the Dividend Cushion ratio--will provide even more insight into the dividend-paying financial health of the entity.
 We hope you continue to enjoy our proprietary data suite.

 Valuentum members have access to our 16-page stock reports, Valuentum Buying Index ratings, Dividend Cushion ratios, fair value estimates and ranges, dividend reports and more.
 Not a member?
 Subscribe today.
 The first 14 days are free.